Army drill sergeant at Fort Benning suspended after heated tussle caught on video

 Other recruits step in to break up the pair and attempt to calm down the recruit.
 The Twitter post said the recruits were holdovers from the 2-19th Infantry Battalion, which trains civilians to become infantrymen.

-Fort Benning spokesman Ben Garrett told Insider that the incident is being investigated by military police and brigade commanders.
+Fort Benning spokesman Ben Garrett told Fox News that the incident is being investigated by military police and brigade commanders.
 He said the drill sergeant was "suspended pending the outcome" of the investigation.

-"The language used and behavior portrayed in the video posted to online social media platforms are not consistent with U.S. Army Values of treating all with dignity and respect," Garrett said in a statement to the news outlet.

-Messages to a Fort.
-Benning spokesperson from Fox News were not immediately returned.

 CLICK HERE TO GET THE FOX NEWS APP